Reputation crisis management

-Like a hurricane sweeping through, savagely devastating innocent lives, online reputation crises tend to visit organisations with little warning as to their actual strength, their impact, or their destructive intentions.
+The question of how to handle PR and reputation crisis is one which often gives little time for thorough consideration.
+Like a hurricane sweeping through, savagely devastating innocent lives, an online reputation crisis tends to visit organisations with little warning as to their actual strength, their impact, or their destructive intentions.
 A story that does not go away within days or weeks is likely to stay on and increase in traffic over time.

-What to do?
-For a start, it is always advisable for every company - whether it has 2 directors or 20 - to have in place an online reputation alarm system to alert bosses as soon as possible of any high risk information that appears on the internet.
+For a start, it is always advisable for every company - whether it has 2 directors or 20 - to have in place an online reputation alarm system to alert bosses as soon as possible of any high-risk information that appears on the internet.

 During normal times, the sales department will be handling sales, the support department will be handling customers’ technical issues, and the information technology or marketing department will be handling the company’s blogs, social networking sites and so on.

 But a crisis involving online defamation or the publishing of undesirable information over the internet requires a highly co-ordinated approach of reputational crisis management by all of these people.
 Negative information about the company is likely to lead to an increase in buyer objections, which means sales are going to be affected.